GfSE/SAF-Specification/stakeholders.md

 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
 * What is the System Boundary definition?
 * What is the cost for each required function?
-* What is the lack / deficiency / gap in current Capability implementation that is addressed with the intended solution?
+* What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What is the necessary response time for an interface or a service?
 * What is the priority of each function?
 * What is the time schedule for delivering the functions?